How To Pre-Order Meals In Delta First Class

 How do you pre-select your meal?

 There are a couple of ways that you can pre-select your Delta main course.
-For one, Delta will often send customers an email in advance encouraging them to select their main course, though those emails don’t seem to come consistently.
+For one, Delta will often send customers an email in advance, encouraging them to select their main course, though those emails don’t seem to come consistently.

-Delta meal pre-order options
+Delta meal pre-order process

 What are the pre-select meal options?